Leah Litman: Education

 Litman received a Bachelor of Arts degree with a major in chemistry and chemical biology from Harvard College in 2006 and a Juris Doctor degree (summa cum laude) from the University of Michigan Law School in 2010.
-While in law school, she was editor-in-chief of the Michigan Law Review journal and won the Henry M. Bates Memorial Scholarship Award.
+While in law school, she was editor-in-chief of the Michigan Law Review and won the Henry M. Bates Memorial Scholarship Award.

 Career

 Litman became a Research Associate at Bancroft Associates PLLC in 2006.
 She was a law clerk to Judge Jeffrey Sutton on the Sixth Circuit from 2010 to 2011 and then for Justice Anthony Kennedy on the Supreme Court of the United States from 2011 to 2012.

 Litman became an Associate at WilmerHale in 2012.
 She then became a Climenko Fellow at Harvard Law School in 2014.
 She became an assistant professor of law at University of California, Irvine School of Law in 2016, teaching constitutional law, post-conviction review/habeas corpus, and federal courts.
-In 2019, Litman joined the University of Michigan Law School first as an assistant professor of law and then as a professor of law in 2022.
+In 2019, Litman joined the University of Michigan Law School, first as an assistant professor of law and then as a professor of law in 2022.
 In 2021, Litman was awarded the L. Hart Wright Teaching Award from Michigan Law students.
 Litman also was a visiting assistant professor in the Supreme Court Litigation Clinic at Stanford Law School.
 In 2023, Litman received the Ruth Bader Ginsburg Scholar Award from the American Constitution Society.